JosquinH/Chat-Websocket/README.md

 npm add yarn
 yarn
 ````
-2. Open three terminal at the root of the project
+2. Open three terminal at the root of your project

 3. In the first terminal, start the websocket server with  the command